-Through grammar/vocabulary lessons using the Aesthetic Realism Teaching Method, my 9th grade students learned to care for words and improved their writing
+“Students Choose Knowing the World, Not Fighting with It.”
+Through these grammar and vocabulary lessons, my 9th grade students learned to care for words and their writing improved.

 The greatest, most urgent news for American education is that through the Aesthetic Realism Teaching Method, students’ boredom, failure, desire to fight with people and the world change to real, solid learning—and the pleasure and pride that come with it!
 I am enormously proud to say I have seen this method work magnificently in my high school English classes for nearly 30 years.
 I tell here about one lesson I taught my 9th grade students at Norman Thomas High School in Manhattan.